Posts tagged ‘osx’

 CD or DVD Stuck in Mac – How to Fix

 I was going through some old CDs and they were pretty scratched.
 Some of them could not be read so my computer was a little slow on making a decision and spitting the discs back out.
 At one point, a certain CD didn’t come out at all (and was not showing up anywhere).
-In fact,
+In fact, I completely forgot it was in there.
+By that time, I had to resort to opening Terminal and typing in:

 Share